 Failure and Success are Inevitable

 At the top of your game, your flights will never always be good.
 And on the opposite side of the same coin, your flights will never always be bad.
 Taking wins and losses in stride results in one thing only – learning.
-During every good flight, I learn make good decisions.
+During every good flight, I learn how to make good decisions.
 During a flight that didn't live up to expectations, I learn what choices I should have made and try to apply those lessons to future flying.

 Walking through life, you pretty quickly figure out the same thing.
 Failures just… happen.
 It all depends on how you react to those failures.
 For me, whenever something doesn't turn out perfectly, I take note and mentally throw the failure behind me.
 I try not to dwell on it and move forward as quickly as possible, choosing a new route and learning from my mistakes.
 I'm not perfect at it, but here's to always learning and getting better.